Bella Tenebrix

 Skills & Abilities:

-Languages Spoken: Galactic Basic, Zakuulan, partial Sith
+Languages Spoken: Galactic Basic (fluent), Zakuulan code-speech, partial Sith lexicon

 Equipment & Gear: